Q: What are the vision and mission of Dr. Phillips Center?

 Q: What spaces are in the performing arts center?

-We have two theaters, with another on the way, and a number of spaces to explore and celebrate in when you're here.
+We have three theaters, with another on the way, and a number of spaces to explore and celebrate in when you're here.
 You can even host a special event.
 Also, our AdventHealth School of the Arts hosts classes and arts education opportunities.

 Q: Is Dr. Phillips Center a nonprofit organization?